 Some types of sunscreen can do some serious damage to young corals.
 To combat this, starting in January 2021, Hawaii has outlawed the sale of sunscreens containing oxybenzone and octinoxate– two chemicals known to make corals more susceptible to bleaching and even be lethal to young coral polyps.
 In today’s world, reef-safe sunscreen is a term every beachgoer should know.
 Using reef-safe products is the easiest way to help keep Hawaii’s reefs healthy.

 So, what exactly is reef-safe sunscreen?
 How do you know what to look for, and where can you find it here on Maui?
 Here are some tips to guide you in keeping Hawaii’s reefs healthy.
+Disclaimer: some of the links below are affiliate links and we can get compensated if you purchase through the link.
+We only share companies we believe in, so you can trust our recommendations.

 Look for mineral-based sunscreens:

 Non-nano zinc oxide or titanium dioxide are the safest sunscreen ingredients for both your body and the reef.
 Non-nano means the minerals contain no heavy metals that could otherwise settle on the reef and cause damage.
 Mineral sunscreens work to reflect UV rays, whereas chemical sunscreens absorb UV rays.
 Chemicals in sunscreen are also absorbed by your skin and have been linked to an array of health problems.
+Grab some Raw Love Sunscreen or look at the other options below.

 Avoid these ingredients: